lizm696/6ms/_extras/beavers-promise.md

 img: canoes.jpg
 ---
 *"I promise to do my best,
-To be kind and helpful,
+to be kind and helpful,
 and to love God."*